 However, if you want to use a VPN to watch BBC on your Roku outside the UK, you'll have to install a router VPN.
 This is because Roku devices don't support VPNs themselves.
-It's a little more complicated than on a desktop or smartphone, but our top choices Surfshark and ExpressVPN make it super easy with simple set-ups and clear walkthroughs.
+It's a little more complicated than on a desktop or smartphone, but our top choice ExpressVPN makes it super easy with simple set-ups and clear walkthroughs.

 How to watch BBC iPlayer live on Fire TV stick